 Sending a traditional card even the simplest ones will have a greater meaning to the recipient.
 It shows that you went out of your way to choose a card with a lot of thought and consideration.
 A traditional greeting card’s image always outweighs the card itself and also the handwritten message and signature inside the card personalize the sentiment and show you care.
 Many people choose to include special greeting cards in scrapbooks or even frames if the design is pleasing.

 Ok now after reading this you must be thinking, sure all this makes sense and traditional greetings do have a higher emotional value, but what about the environment?
-Doesn’t research say that sending traditional cards are accountable for landfills and pollution?
+Doesn’t research say that sending traditional cards are accountable for landfill and pollution?

 With this in mind, many individuals and small businesses have developed great and good quality greeting cards using recycled materials.
 Hence, supporting these locally run businesses help reduce the waste stream while encouraging the concept of making the best use of resources available.